dafny-lang/dafny/docs/DafnyRef/Types.md

     type T<X> = X -> bool

-is illegal and returns the error message `formal type parameter 'X' is not used according to its variance specification (it is used left of an arrow) (perhaps try declaring 'X' as '!X')`
+is illegal and returns the error message `formal type parameter 'X' is not used according to its variance specification (it is used left of an arrow) (perhaps try declaring 'X' as '-X' or '!X')`
 The meaning of that is there are strictly more predicate on X than X itself, which [could cause soundness issues](http://leino.science/papers/krml280.html).

 To fix it, we use the variance `!`: